Rodney Alejandro: (1987–1995)

-Valentino continued to perform, but making the crossover to more Latin American pop music market.
-They performed original bilingual pop songs recorded at Sugarhill Studios in Houston.
+Alejandro's band Valentino continued to perform while making the crossover to a more Latin American pop music market.
+They performed original bilingual pop songs recorded at SugarHill Recording Studios in Houston.
 Traveling to LA, they worked with producers Michael Sembello, and Preston Glass, on demos pursuing a record deal.
-In 1992, Valentino performed on Buscando Estrellas, the Latin version of the American show Star Search, and won in the band category.
-"Vamos A Bailar" was a song written by Alejandro, the group used to win with.
-That trip to LA introduced him to other artist one being Coyote of Ponce, Puerto Rico.
+In 1992, Valentino performed on Buscando Estrellas, the Latin version of the American show Star Search, and won in the band category with the Alejandro-penned song "Vamos A Bailar".
+During that trip to LA Alejandro met Coyote of Ponce, Puerto Rico.
 Rodney contributed a bi-lingual song called "Mas Dura" to their effort on the American show, Star Search.
 The band went on to win the season finale and signed to Capitol/EMI Latino.
 Their first single was "Bien Dura", a full Spanish version of the original bilingual song.
 Unknowingly, Alejandro became the only songwriter to win Star Search in Spanish and English.
 In 1992, Valentino signed a record deal with BMG International.
 Alejandro contributed 8 of the 10 tracks record for the album and project was released in 1993.
 While in the studio, Rodney met Jamie Glaser, a guitarist who mentioned the value of his Berklee education.
 Being self-taught in pop music got him only so far, so Rodney set his sights on Berklee College of Music.
 Upon returning to Houston from LA, Alejandro enrolled at a local community college to pursue his education and music professional goals.